Breast Lift Procedure at Buffalo Niagara Plastic Surgery

 • Subsequent pregnancy may compromise your surgical results.

-These are the three top pros and cons to weigh when considering a breast lift.
-If you wish to focus on what is unique to you, please consult with your aesthetic plastic surgeon.
+These are the three top pros and cons of a breast lift.
+If you want to learn more, please consult our team, headed by Dr. Robert Perry and Dr. Joel Paull, both experienced plastic surgeons.

 Ready to Get started?